mjuhanne/fyrtur-motor-board/README.md

 `00 ff 9a fa 00 fa`
 - Reset the 'user defined' max curtain length back to the factory defined 'full' length.
 Motor also loses its current position and calibration procedure must be done (see 'Position Calibration' chapter below)

+#### Commands involving curtain rod orientation

+##### CMD_TOGGLE_ORIENTATION
+`00 ff 9a d6 00 d6`
+- Toggles between standard (back roll) and reversed (front roll) configuration.
+Reversing the orientation changes motor and sensor direction and flips location/position (e.g. from 20% to 80%).
+Setting will be written to EEPROM/FLASH.

+##### CMD_RESET_ORIENTATION
+`00 ff 9a d5 00 d5`
+- Reset the orientation back to standard (back roll) if current orientation is front roll.
+Setting will be written to EEPROM/FLASH if changed.
+Nothing is done if configuration is already at back roll.

 #### Custom firmware commands

 ##### CMD_EXT_GO_TO